Stochastic Gravitational Waves from Modulated Reheating: Conclusions

 In this work, we have applied the stochastic formalism of inflation and the spectral expansion method to compute the non-linear power spectrum ${\cal P}_{\zeta_{\chi}}(k)$ and standard second order perturbation theory methods to determine the gravitational wave signal induced by it.
 We have also computed the bispectrum using a truncated expression for $\zeta_{\chi}$ and found that the Planck constraints on non-Gaussianity imply a bound ${\cal P}_{\zeta_{\chi}}(k_*) < 10^{-12}$.
 Imposing this bound, we have scanned over a broad range of spectator parameter space and computed the gravitational wave density fraction.

 The gravitational wave amplitude generated in the setup depends both on the couplings $\xi$ and $\lambda$ in the effective potential of the spectator and on the couplings $g$ and $y_{\psi}$ that appear in the vector and fermion channel mass terms.
 Our results indicate that observable gravitational waves cannot be generated in the regime $g, y_{\psi} \lesssim 1$.
 For large coupling values, $g, y_{\psi} \gtrsim 3$, the setup can produce $\Omega_{\rm GW, 0}h^2 \gtrsim 10^{-17}$ at $f \sim 0.1 {\rm Hz} $ which would be marginally detectable with BBO or DECIGO.
-For such couplings, it may however be difficult to consider the spectator setup as a nearly ultraviolet complete extension of the SM perturbatively extrapolated up to the inflationary energy scale.
-Therefore, one of the main outcomes of this work is that it appears challenging to probe primordial physics on the Higgs sector, or other spectator scalars in SM extensions, via stochastic gravitational waves at least within the modulated reheating framework.
+For such large couplings, it is however difficult to consider the spectator setup as a nearly ultraviolet complete extension of the SM perturbatively extrapolated up to the inflationary energy scale and realised below eventual Landau poles.
+Therefore, one of our main outcomes is that within the modulated reheating framework studied in this work it appears that stochastic gravitational waves cannot be used as a probe of the Higgs sector, or other spectator scalars in SM extensions.

 A possible caveat in this conclusion is the de Sitter vacuum assumed in our work.
 First, even if the spectator is in the vacuum, volume averages over patches of the size of the observable universe can differ from the ensemble averages.
 A non-vanishing volume average $\langle \chi\rangle_{\rm V}$ would generate a small Gaussian term in $\zeta_{\chi}$ and relax the non-Gaussianity bound ${\cal P}_{\zeta_{\chi}}(k_*) < 10^{-12}$, allowing for somewhat larger gravitational wave amplitudes.
 We have not performed a systematic quantitative study of such finite volume effects but we note that the potentially interesting regime for gravitational waves in our setup is characterised by $\xi = {\cal O}(0.01)$ which implies that the spectator effective mass during inflation is not negligible, $m_{\rm eff}^2/H^2 \sim 0.1 $.
 The mass decreases the spectator correlation length and therefore also suppresses impacts of random long-wavelength fluctuations.
 Second, if the spectator is significantly displaced from vacuum during inflation, the ensemble expectation value $\langle\chi\rangle$ is non-vanishing and $\zeta_{\chi}$ can be Gaussian to leading approximation.
 This is the so-called mean field limit commonly assumed in spectator setups which are constructed to generate a sizeable fraction of the Gaussian and nearly scale-invariant large-scale perturbations, and where the model predictions depend in the input value of the classical spectator field.
 In the mean field limit, the Planck constraints on non-Gaussianity are expected to place much less stringent constraints on ${\cal P}_{\zeta_{\chi}}(k_*)$ and the gravitational wave signal could therefore be significantly stronger than in our current setup.